Installing on Windows

 creating new projects.
 These property pages, though, only work with

-Installing GStreamer for 32-bits platforms requires approximately 286MB of free disk space for the runtime and 207MB for the development files.
+Installing GStreamer for 32-bit platforms requires approximately 286MB of free disk space for the runtime and 207MB for the development files (as of some older version).

-Installing GStreamer for 64-bits platforms requires approximately 340MB of free disk space for the runtime and 216MB for the development files.
+Installing GStreamer for 64-bits platforms requires up to approximately 350MB of free disk space for the runtime and 400MB for the development files (as of version 1.15.1).

 Download and install GStreamer binaries